 Associate Pastor, Neil Murphy

-Neil is the oldest of four children and was born and raised in Andover, MA in a Christian home.
+Neil was raised in Andover, MA in a Christian home.
 He received his undergraduate degree in Music Business at UMass Lowell, which is also when he began to sense a call to ministry.
 After discerning the call, he continued his studies at Gordon-Conwell Theological Seminary and graduated in 2018 with a Masters of Divinity (M.Div.).
 During his time at GCTS, he worked as a Director of Youth Ministry at the First Baptist Church of Reading, MA.
-Neil is passionate about the local church, making disciples who make disciples, youth ministry, evangelism, missions, preaching, and teaching.
-He also loves just about all types of music (especially jazz!) and plays both upright and electric basses.
+Neil has been serving as Immanuel’s Associate Pastor since 2018.
+He is passionate about making disciples who make disciples, the local church, preaching, teaching, youth ministry, and missions.
+Neil and his lovely wife, Elizabeth, live in Billerica.
+In his free time, he enjoys being outside, reading, just about all types of music (especially jazz!), playing music (especially upright or electric bass!), and watching hockey.

 Office Administrator, Barbara Seifert

 Barbara has her B.S. in Communications and previous to this position, worked in Human Resources and Training & Development within the software industry for several years.
 She and her husband Jeff have been married for 28 years.
 They have three college aged children and live in Westford.
 As a volunteer, Barbara served for several years as the Church Clerk.
 She has also served on the Associate Pastoral Search Committee, Immanuel Cafe, Women’s Ministry’s Mom’s Cottage, Vacation Bible School, and the Nursery/Children's Church.